Psychopath (1968 film): Production

 Psychopaths script is credited to Theo Maria Werner and Arpad De Riso.
-It is actually written by Riso and an uncredited Enzo Gicca Palli.
+It was actually written by Riso and an uncredited Enzo Gicca Palli.
 Werner Hauff and Zurli are also credited as co-writers but accordingly to Zurli, their presence was nominal and only added per co-production needs.

 Guido Zurli was aware of cast member Klaus Kinski's behavior on set, and devised a plan to keep him behaved.
 When becoming aware that he was approaching the set, Zurli began acting mad by throwing way the script, yelling and kicking floodlights.
 This was a plan to have Kinski believe that he was even more outrageous than he could be.

 The film was shot in Rome, London and Paris.